bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 TIP: _One line of code will protect you from session fixation._

 The most effective countermeasure is to _issue a new session identifier_ and declare the old one invalid after a successful login.
 That way, an attacker cannot use the fixed session identifier.
 This is a good countermeasure against session hijacking, as well.
-Here is how to create a new session in Rails:
+Here is how to create a new session in Quails:

 ```ruby
 reset_session